KarolinDuerr/BA-SagaPattern/EventuateTram/README.md

 - User: mysqluser
 - Password: mysqlpw

-### Log files
+### Log Files
 Each service provides a log that contains some information about it.
 The logs can be accessed using the name of the relevant container.
 The different logs can be accessed using the following commands:

 | __Log of__ | __Command to execute__ |
 |:-------|:-------------------|